Mullutu-Suurlaht

-Mullutu-Suurlaht (also Mullutu Suurlaht) is the fourth largest lake in Estonia.
+Mullutu-Suurlaht (also Mullutu Suurlaht) is a former lake in Estonia.
 It is located on the island of Saaremaa, about 2 km west of the town of Kuressaare.
-It has an area of 1440 ha and the max. depth is 2.1 m.
-Mullutu-Suurlaht is a brackish waterbody that consists of two parts:
+It had an area of 1440 ha and its maximum depth was 2.1 m.
+It was a brackish waterbody that has now become two separate lakes as a result of uplift and overgrowth: